Call for Submissions

 The Call for Submissions opens in October.
 There are different deadlines for symposia and posters.
-Symposia submissions are accepted through midnight December 1, 2013, Pacific Standard Time.
-Poster submissions are accepted through midnight January 31, 2014, Pacific Standard Time.
+Symposium submissions are accepted through 11:59 PM December 1, 2015, Pacific Standard Time.
+Poster submissions are accepted through 11:59 PM January 31, 2016, Pacific Standard Time.

 Can I submit my proposal via fax or mail?

 No, APS only accepts submissions via the APS Online Call for Submissions.

 What if I’m not a Member of APS – can I still submit a proposal for the Convention?

 Anyone can submit a proposal for consideration; if accepted, the first author, whether or not s/he is attending the Convention, must be an APS Member or Student Affiliate in good standing at the time of the Convention.
 All participants at the APS Annual Convention must pay the registration fee to present or attend the Convention (please note that registration is deeply discounted for APS Members).
 Co-authors are not required to be APS Members (although we can’t imagine why they wouldn’t want to be…).

 How much time do I have for my presentation?